wowsunny/desktop/README.md

 # Release

-We use Todesktop to build and codesign our releases.
+We use Todesktop to build and codesign our distributables.
 To make a new release:

-1. Make a PR titled "v<semantic version>"
+1. Make a PR with the semantic version. eg. `v1.0.1`
-2. Add the label "Release" (case sensitive)
+1. Add the label `Release` to the PR.
-3. Merge the PR
+1. Merge the PR
-4. A build will automatically start and you can view it at https://app.todesktop.com
+1. A build will automatically start and you can view it at https://app.todesktop.com

 ### Publish Locally

+Follow the above steps for local development setup first.

 ```bash
 # Authentication will be required.